unblog/pmaproving/README.md

 ## Usage:

-Run in bash elevated as root.
+Run in bash elevated as root

 ```
 cd ~